gragusa/www.gragusa.hugo/content/ase/problemsets.md

 - Problem Set 4 (Due Tuesday,  April 11 2017)
   This problem set is personalized.
 Each student must download her own version of the problem set.
 To download the problem set use the following URL:
   `http://gragusa.org/ps4/xxxxxx.pdf` where `xxxxxx` is the LUISS ID of the student.

+    _Note_: There are two misleading questions in the PS.
+These happens as the last two questions.
+They should read:

+    ---
+    Consider the regression in column (3).
+An increase in str from 17 to 19 when **English<= 20** is associated with

+    A a decrease in testscore of about 2

+    B a decrease in testscore of about 2.6

+    C a decrease in testscore of about 4.4

+    D an increase in testscore of about 2.6

+    ---

+    Consider the regression in column (3).
+An increase in str from 20 to 21 when **English > 20** is associated with

+    A a decrease in testscore of about 1.3

+    B an increase in testscore of about 1.3

+    C a decrease in testscore of about 1

+    D a decrease in testscore of about 2.2

+    ---